-During the reporting period, we applied the materiality analysis that was compiled based on the responses to the 2015 sustainability survey and comments by business unit leaders.
+In order to specify our company’s material sustainability topics, we used a materiality analysis in the reporting period.
+The analysis is based on the 2015 sustainability survey and comments by business unit leaders.
 We did not modify the 22 special sustainability topics that were determined by the analysis or their priorities.

-The prioritisation of special topics enables us to further develop our business, define the focus areas for sustainability reporting and improve our communication on sustainability to stakeholders.
-The identified special GRI G4 Topics are presented in the table below.
-The horizontal axis indicates the significance of a topic to Nokian Tyres and the vertical axis indicates the significance to stakeholders.
+The prioritisation of material topics enables us to further develop our business, define the focus areas for sustainability reporting and improve our communication on sustainability to stakeholders.
+The identified material topics are presented in the table below.
+The horizontal axis indicates the significance of a topic to Nokian Tyres and the vertical axis indicates its significance to stakeholders.
 Different stakeholder groups may have diverse and conflicting requests and demands and, likewise, their expectations for the company operations may vary.
 Instead of looking for synergies, the table separates stakeholders’ expectations from those of the company.
 This avoids prioritising topics that are only important for both parties.

 Significance of economic, environmental and social impacts of Nokian Tyres

 - 1. Reducing the use of water in tyre production